r-j-taylor/cache-simulation/README.md

 # cache-simulation
-A repository containing a file that simulates different caching algorithms.
+A repository containing a program that simulates different caching algorithms.

 A make file is included.
 Enter `make` while in this repository to compile the program and `make clean` to remove the created files.